 | compare a MD5 128-bit checksums for files that have matching sizes.|

-This does not interfere with updating a file's non-content attributes (e.g. permissions, ownership, etc.) when the file does not need to be transferred,
+This does not affect updating a file's attributes (e.g. permissions, ownership, etc.) when the file does not need to be transferred,

 nor does it affect the updating of any non-regular files.